10-Andy/What-The-Forecast/README.md

 ## **How to fork the Repository**

-Fork the GitHub Reopsitory makes a copy of the orginal to view and/or make changes without affecting the orignal.
+Fork the GitHub Repository makes a copy of the original to view and/or make changes without affecting the original.
 Follow these steps:
 1. Login into Github and select the Repository you would like to "Fork".
-1. Select **Fork** Button on the top right of the page.
+1. Select the **Fork** Button on the top right of the page.
 1. A copy is now in your Github account.

-## **Credits**

-I've used the following websites for my project
+<a></a>
 ## **Acknowledgements**

+* My Mentor Simen ([Eventyret_mentor](https://github.com/Eventyret)) helping me throughout this project.
+* Stack Overflow for helping me with any queries I had.
+* Tyler Potts Video on [Youtube](https://www.youtube.com/watch?v=GuA0_Z1llYU/) help me along the way.